OmarIsmailAbdelrahman/Speaker-Diarization/README.md

 4. **Comparing Results:** Each run had different levels of WER reduction, but overall, the trend was clear: dynamic dropout made a significant difference.

+## Dataset

+### Audio Sample Generator
+- **Overview**: This tool allows for the creation of tailored audio files from existing recordings.
+Users can adjust several aspects to simulate various listening environments or diarization scenarios.
+- **Customizable Features**:
+  - Specify the number of speakers in each audio file.
+  - Set the length of time each speaker is heard.
+  - Adjust the likelihood and extent of speaker overlap.
+  - applying dynamic range compression to improve the clarity and quality of the audio.
+- **Used Dataset**: We use the SADA [[4]](#references) dataset that exceeds 600 hours of Arabic audio recordings, it is used for measuring the performance of our diarization system.

 ## Offline Speaker Diarization Experiments
 A typical speaker diarization pipeline consists of the following:
 - Voice Activity Detector (VAD): detects the presence or absence of speech to generate segments for speech activity from the given audio recording.